-- AS-1.1 The College will maintain financial stability by producing a balanced budget and limiting spending to the amounts in the budget. - AS-1.2 The College will work toward the appropriate balance between personnel, facilities and services. - AS-1.3 The College will develop a process to link the Strategic Long Range Plan to the budget. - AS-1.4 The College will develop a comprehensive budget development process.
+- AS-1.1 Maintain financial stability by producing a balanced budget and limiting spending to the amounts in the budget. - AS-1.2 Work toward the appropriate balance between personnel, facilities and services. - AS-1.3 Develop a process to link the Strategic Long Range Plan to the budget.
+(3) - AS-1.4 Develop a comprehensive budget development process.